subh0x-alt/MySQL-Projects/Trainity-SQL-DataAnalystProjects/Solution_Report.md

 ### ⚙️ Tech-Stack Used: MySQL; Code-Editor Used: VS Code
 ![MySQL](https://img.shields.io/badge/mysql-%2300f.svg?style=for-the-badge&logo=mysql&logoColor=white)
 ![Visual Studio Code](https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white)

-## 📊📈 Insights:
-Jot down the insights and the knowledge you gained while making the project.
-You need to write what you infer about the things.
-Make sure it's brief and up to the point only.
-For Eg. If you got a graph then what do you understand by the graph, what changes can you make or what can you derive from the graph.

 ## 🎯 Result:
 Mention what have you achieved while making the project and how do you think it has helped you.